-Long quality reviews that help people to convert are indirect sales rank booster.
+Long quality reviews that help people to convert to sales are indirect sales rank boosters.

 Wish, gift and shopping list

 Adding your product to different lists will increase your Amazon page rank.
-This method is actually used by many Amazon SEO companies, but don’t waste your money on bots that will add your product to their wishlist.
+This method is actually used by many Amazon SEO companies.
+However, don’t waste your money on bots that will add your product to their wishlist.

 You will get more organic views to your listing as your product will be featured on the “Most-Wished”-List.
-But I would neglect the effect as not worth the effort in terms of time spent.
+But I would neglect the effect as it is not worth the effort in terms of time spent.
 I’ve seen dozens of sellers artificially boost their ranks only to fall back down and fail.
-Suspension or a ban waiting for you just around the corner.
+This strategy could also have a suspension or a ban waiting for you just around the corner.

-Competition is a good thing… Competition out of stock tanked my sales down.
-Apparently, their listing drive traffic to mine and when they are gone, traffic and sales of one of my products sinking.
+Competition is a good thing… When the competition is out of stock, it also tanked my sales.
+Apparently, their listing drives traffic to mine and when they are gone, the traffic and sales of one of my products sank.

 HOW DO I RANK PRODUCTS ON AMAZON

-As I already said, sales are the largest ranking factor.
+Sales are the largest ranking factor on Amazon.
 By selling high volume quickly, I put my product on the front of the relevant results list.